ayu031201/Gmail-Clone/README.md

 **Ayush Kumar**
 - GitHub: [@ayu031201](https://github.com/ayu031201)
 - Email: ayu.kr2001@gmail.com

-## 🙏 Acknowledgments

-- Gmail for design inspiration
-- Firebase for backend services
-- Material-UI for component library
-- React community for excellent documentation
-- Vercel for seamless deployment

 ---

 ⭐ **If you found this project helpful, please consider giving it a star!** ⭐